Shinwari536/census_check_zkp/ReadMe.md

 - It is also possible to generate a Solidity verifier that allows verifying proofs on Ethereum blockchain.

-- First, we need to generate the Solidity code using the command:
+- First, we need to generate the Solidity code using the command
 ```bash
 snarkjs zkey export solidityverifier mkt2_circuit_0001.zkey solidity/verifier.sol`
 ```

 - The Verifier has a view function called verifyProof that returns TRUE if and only if the proof and the inputs are valid.
-To facilitate the call, you can use snarkJS to generate the parameters of the call by typing:
+To facilitate the call, you can use snarkJS to generate the parameters of the call by typing

 ```bash
 snarkjs generatecall`